-- QTF-65 All QHINs MUST implement Cross-Community Document Reliable Interchange (XCDR) Rev. 1.6 for message exchange with other QHINs. - QTF-66 All QHIN XCDR Responding Gateways MUST be grouped with the IHE XDR Document Recipient. - QTF-67 QHINs MAY implement the XCDR profile for exchange with their Participants or negotiate other methods of exchange. - QTF-68 Initiating QHINs MUST be capable of processing Message Delivery Solicitations to determine the appropriate Responding QHIN(s) via their QHIN Directory. - QTF-69 All Initiating QHINs MUST return acknowledgement of delivery of the message to the Initiating Node (via any intermediary Participant and Subparticipants, as applicable). - QTF-70 QHINs MUST specify the format and content of acceptable message delivery acknowledgements from Participants. - QTF-71 Initiating QHINs MUST be capable of receiving Message Delivery Solicitations from a Participant. - QTF-72 Initiating QHINs MUST be capable of processing Message Delivery Solicitations to identify documents and associated metadata to include in XCDR transactions to the appropriate Responding QHIN(s). - QTF-73 Responding QHIN(s) MUST be capable of processing XCDR transactions to send documents and associated metadata to the Responding Node (via any intermediary Participant and Subparticipants, as applicable). - QTF-74 QHINs MUST be capable of sending and receiving message delivery acknowledgements to and from QHINs and Participants. - QTF-75 A Responding QHIN MUST transfer the content of the XCDR transaction to the appropriate Participant for management or transfer to their Subparticipant. - QTF-76 A Responding QHIN that is unable to deliver the content of a Message Delivery transaction must return the XDSUnavailableCommunity error.
+- QTF-68 All QHINs MUST implement Cross-Community Document Reliable Interchange (XCDR) Rev. 1.6 for message exchange with other QHINs. - QTF-69 All QHIN XCDR Responding Gateways MUST be grouped with the IHE XDR Document Recipient. - QTF-70 QHINs MAY implement the XCDR profile for exchange with their Participants or negotiate other methods of exchange. - QTF-71 Initiating QHINs MUST be capable of processing Message Delivery Solicitations to determine the appropriate Responding QHIN(s) via their QHIN Directory. - QTF-72 All Initiating QHINs MUST return acknowledgement of delivery of the message to the Initiating Node (via any intermediary Participant and Subparticipants, as applicable). - QTF-73 QHINs MUST specify the format and content of acceptable message delivery acknowledgements from Participants. - QTF-74 Initiating QHINs MUST be capable of receiving Message Delivery Solicitations from a Participant. - QTF-75 Initiating QHINs MUST be capable of processing Message Delivery Solicitations to identify documents and associated metadata to include in XCDR transactions to the appropriate Responding QHIN(s).